The LIFEHouse Initiative

 “Recidivism can be prevented - but only if we invest significant resources in community-based re-entry services like job training and placement, housing, individualized case management, mental healthcare and substance abuse counseling” Plantingjustice.org.

 1. Providing a home for men on CDCR supervised parole in El Dorado/Sacramento County.
-The objective is to rent a home in the Cameron Park area of the Highway 50 Corridor in a safe area, near to public transportation, by January 2020.
+The objective is to rent a home in the Cameron Park area of the Highway 50 Corridor in a safe area, near to public transportation.

 2. Enabling the men living in the home to receive individualized case management while participating in incremental phases of a program designed to meet the needs of life skills attainment, mental and physical health care, job training and placement, and integration into the community by participation in church and community outreach.